 Collateral needed for a Bridge Loan

-Business owners should expect to be asked for a first lien on any unencumbered enterprise asset, and perhaps even a second lien on working capital and other fungible resources.
-In addition, a personal guarantee may also be requested as a sign of the owner’s intention to work with the lender in good faith to repay the loan.
-The guarantee may in some cases be limited to the amount of the financing.
+Business owners should expect to be asked for a first lien on any unencumbered enterprise asset.
+Perhaps even a second lien on working capital and other fungible resources.
+Also, you may request a personal guarantee as a sign of the owner’s intention to work with the lender in good faith to repay the loan.
+The guarantee may, in some cases, be limited to the amount of the financing.

 Repayment terms for a Bridge Loan

 A noted, bridge loans are, by definition, facilities with repayment terms of a few weeks, up to 12 months.
 It’s critical for business owners to identify, in advance, the source of repayment and timing.
 Firstly, the source of expected compensation has a considerable bearing on how a lender views the safety and soundness of the credit decision.
 For example, it is most likely that lending company will give a favorable judgment to a business that appears to qualify for a straightforward SBA loan following the execution of the transaction.
 This is especially true when you compare it to a company that promotes a repayment plan tied to higher operating margins forecast to develop post close.

 In the case of the SBA candidate, the source of repayment, while not assured, is more a matter of timing.
 The business relying on profit improvements has a more difficult case to make, and evaluation will be accordingly.
 Given the cost of the bridge and the considerations surrounding collateral requirements, it’s in the business owner’s best interests to carefully consider the exit plan and to enter into this type of financing arrangement only when a source of repayment can be readily and safely identified.

 Typical Term of a Bridge Loan